List of Miraculous: Tales of Ladybug & Cat Noir characters: Gabriel Agreste

 In Ladybug & Cat Noir: The Movie, Hawk Moth's plans are still intact.
-Unlike the TV series version, this one surrendered upon learning that Cat Noir is his son.
-After surrendering the Butterfly Miraculous to Ladybug and Cat Noir, Gabriel turned himself in for his crimes as Hawk Moth.
+But unlike the TV series version, this one surrendered upon learning that Cat Noir is his son.
+After surrendering the Butterfly Miraculous to Ladybug and Cat Noir, Gabriel turned himself in for his crimes as Hawk Moth and is sent to prison.

-Lila Rossi / Cerise Bianca
+Lila Rossi

 Lila Rossi / Cerise Bianca / Chrysalis (voiced by Lisa Kay Jennings in the English dub and Clara Soares in the French version) is a compulsive liar who craves attention and uses dishonest means to get it while acting under false identities and exploiting numerous families.
 She is first introduced as "Lila Rossi", an Italian diplomat's daughter, and becomes one of Ms. Bustier's students.
 She has a vendetta against Ladybug for calling her out on her lie of them being friends to get close to Adrien, and later Marinette for trying to inform their classmates.